An introduction to Lorenzen's "Algebraic and logistic investigations on free lattices" (1951): The 1947 manuscript.

-In the same way, theorems~5--8 provide the description of a distributive lattice as a deductive system that has been called since \cite{scott71} an ``entailment relation''.
-This description strikes Bernays as new to him (letter of 3 April 1947, PL~1-1-118).
-His theorem~7 \citep[page~ 5]{lorenzen17} corresponds to theorem~1 in \citealt{CeCo2000}.
-This construction is used in \citealt{lorenzen53} for embedding a preordered group endowed with a system of ideals into a lattice group containing this system.
-Compare \citealt{coquandlombardineuwirth17}.
+In the same way, theorems~5--8 provide the description of a distributive lattice as a deductive system that has been called since \cite{scott71} an `entailment relation'.
+This description strikes Bernays as new to him (letter of 3 April 1947, \german{Paul-Lorenzen-Nachlass, Philosophisches Archiv, Universität Konstanz}, PL~1-1-118).
+His theorem~7 on p.~ 85 corresponds in fact to theorem~1 in \citealt{CeCo2000}, obtained independently.
+This construction is used in \citealt{lorenzen53} for embedding a preordered group endowed with a system of ideals into a lattice-ordered group containing this system (compare \citealt[§~2C]{coquandlombardineuwirth19}).